ABBorra/ScrollViewUsingSwiftUI/README.md

 # ScrollViewUsingSwiftUI

-Just like Story in Insatagram , Spotify , Movie Apps etc
+Just like Story in Instagram , Spotify , Movie Apps etc